-The Mosteiro dos Jerónimos is Belém’s ex-libris, a Unesco-listed monastery commissioned by King Dom Manuel I, the Portuguese monarch at the time of Vasco da Gama’s pioneering sea voyage to India in 1498.
+Jerónimos Monastery is Belém’s ex-libris, a Unesco-listed landmark commissioned by King Dom Manuel I, the Portuguese monarch at the time of Vasco da Gama’s pioneering sea voyage to India in 1498.
 Read More

 2. Museu de Marinha & Planetarium

-Housed in the west wing of the Mosteiro dos Jerónimos, the Museu de Marinha is packed with models of ships, naval uniforms and artefacts, including charts, maps and other navigation instruments.
+Housed in the west wing of Jerónimos Monastery, Lisbon’s Navy Museum is packed with models of ships, naval uniforms and artefacts, including charts, maps and other navigation instruments.
 As part of the museum, the Planetarium will transport you to distant galaxies.

 3. Museu Berardo

-Don’t miss the Museu Berardo, devoted to contemporary and modern art.
-Located in the modern Centro Cultural de Belém, admission is free on Saturday all day.
+Don’t miss the Berardo Museum, devoted to contemporary and modern art.
+Located in the modern CCB (Centro Cultural de Belém), admission is free on Saturday all day.
 Read More

 4. Padrão dos Descobrimentos

-Get 360-degree panoramic views over the River Tejo from the 55m-high Padrão dos Descobrimentos (Monument to the Discoveries).
+Get 360-degree panoramic views over the River Tejo from the 55m-high Monument to the Discoveries (Padrão dos Descobrimentos).
 Admire the 50m diameter mosaic of a wind rose designed by the architect Luís Cristino da Silva.
 The monument was built in 1960 to celebrate the 500th anniversary of the death of Prince Henry the Navigator, responsible for turning Portugal into the leading maritime nation in Europe in the fifteenth century.

 5. Torre de Belém

-Sitting at the side of the River Tejo, the Torre de Belém is one of the most peculiar defense towers, and a Unesco-listed monument.
+Sitting at the side of the River Tejo, Belém Tower is one of the most peculiar defense towers, and a Unesco-listed monument.
 Discover its history and climb to the terrace of the most iconic tourist attraction in Lisbon.
 Read More

 6. Pastéis de Belém

 Take a break from sightseeing to sample a delicious pastel de nata.
-The century-old Pastéis de Belém patisserie serves the best custard tarts in Lisbon.
+Find the authentic custard tarts in the century-old Pastéis de Belém patisserie.
 Read More

 7. Museu dos Coches

-Discover one of the largest collections of vehicles in the world at the Museu dos Coches.
+Discover one of the largest collections of vehicles in the world at Lisbon’s Coach Museum.
 Beautifully painted carriages and coaches dating from the sixteenth to nineteenth centuries are housed in a minimalist building.
 Read More